dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

   will too.

-Now, being able to do all this notes stuff is cool, but this system isn't of much use if I can't keep track of all my tasks in one place.
-Of course, there is org-mode functionality for that too. org-mode comes with an *Agenda view* that allows you to see all of your upcoming tasks in one place:
+Now, being able to do all this notes stuff is cool, but this system isn't of much use if I can't keep track of all my tasks in one place. org-mode comes with an *Agenda view* that allows you to see all of your upcoming tasks in one place:

 <aside>
 Note: I've censored some of the stuff in here.
 These are my personal